Rename Operation

 Fowler, Martin.
 2018.
 Refactoring: Improving the Design of Existing Code.
 2nd ed.
 Addison-Wesley Signature Series (Fowler).
 Boston, MA: Addison-Wesley.

-6. What happens if an elephant enters a room as a visitor or crosses a bridge?
-Should the flyweight pattern be applied then?
-Or does it make sense to build a factory in this case?
-What will observers think about this strategy?
+3. What happens if an elephant enters a room as a Visitor or crosses a Bridge?
+Should the Flyweight pattern be applied then?
+Or does it make sense to build a Factory in this case?
+What will Observers think about this Strategy?
+[Gamma et al. 1995